 and a commentary on life during the decade 1950 – 1960,

-after which the shoots of modern consumerism appeared.”
+before the time when modern consumerism appeared."

 Over To Bill Cooke To Introduce His New Book: